starmode-base/neon-testing/README.md

    */
   schemaOnly?: boolean;
   /**
-   * The type of connection to create (pooler is recommended) */ endpoint?: "pooler" | "direct";
+   * The type of connection to create (default: "pooler") */ endpoint?: "pooler" | "direct";
   /**